Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/git-workflow.md

 2. If your Ampli project is in a subdirectory, you may need to set the correct working-directory in your Actions.
 See GitHub documentation [here](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstepsrun).

 3. Create a API token in Data.
-This can be done from `Settings => API Tokens => Create Token`
+Do this from `Settings => API Tokens => Create Token`.

     ![screenshot of a creating API token](../../assets/images/data-create-api-token.png)

 4. Add the API token to your Repository secrets as `AMPLI_TOKEN`.
-This can be done from `Settings => Secrets => Actions => New repository secret`
+You can do this from `Settings => Secrets => Actions => New repository secret`

     ![screenshot of a adding API token as secret in GitHub](../../assets/images/data-add-api-token-secret-github.png)